Dear J K Rowling

 Protest annoys those who hold power.
 It unsettles.
 They call it dissent in a pejorative sense.
 Looking objectively, historically and socially at Scotland’s chronic lack of genuine democracy, civic revolution is the only answer to remedy Scotland’s ills.
 Westminster will always resist unshackling constraints.
-But be reassured, unlike dissaffected Londoners rioting and looting in the streets, we use the age-old peaceful ballot box.
+But be assured, unlike dissaffected Londoners rioting and looting in the streets, we use the age-old peaceful ballot box.
 What is there not to admire about that?

 By praising Scotland as your adopted home I note you acknowledge you’re an incomer.
 Pity your modesty is not sufficiently strong an inhibitor that you employ diplomacy.
 You state your opinion of our political ambitions negatively and disseminate it extensively.
 It follows that you feel of sufficent high status to be given a wide hearing, and indeed you almost command the airwaves as the main headline news.
 Humble you ain’t.

 For one thing, if, as you do, feel there is some truth in a few medical men claiming uncertainty over retaining their research grants at the advent of autonomy it’s truly contradictory to hand over a million pounds to a degenerate political campaign, as you did, aimed at undermining the democratic process.
 You could have assuaged those poor medical men’s fears by boosting their funds.
 Some are incomers bound to worry.

 In addition, over a hundred distinguished academics, like the medical ones you cite, made public their confidence in a renewed Scotland and its grant awarding schemes and levels, and like those medical men, and your self, some are incomers.